 Women love the skin they’re in.
 I intend to share my thoughts on this in an entire post next week, but let me just say, I spent a week at the beach and skinny, tall, fat, short, cellulite, teeny tiny, bellies, no bellies, anything goes and it is the most refreshing, beautiful thing I have ever seen.
 This is how every beach and city should be.
 I left Italy with more love for the female body, as well as my own.
 More to come on this soon.

 The older people are active.
 I was speaking about this with an Italian woman the other day.
-There is an 85 year old lady in her building and every day she walks up three flights of stairs and has been doing so for many, many years.
+There is an 85-year-old lady in her building and every day she walks up three flights of stairs and has been doing so for many, many years.
 She credits this to her long life.
 I mean, check out this dude on the bike.
 He is all about it and looking good!
-Lesson here: move that body of yours!
+The lesson here: move that body of yours!

 Life is more simple.
 That’s just how it seems to be and feel in Italy.
 After spending two weeks with two different, amazing families, it is easy to see that they value family the most and that is what’s most important.
 They can sit back and spend time with each other quite effortlessly on a daily basis without being too distracted.